 - Create a step-by-step sustainable energy master plan.

 - Develop your facility’s energy baseline and carbon footprint.

 - Review and recommend improvements to:

 - Funding options (including grants, incentives, and financing).

 - Combined Heat and Power (CHP) options and operations.

 - Fuel arbitrage and switching.

-- Managing Level 2 energy audits and retro-commissioning that adhere to standards of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
-These audit findings are then ranked according to payback period or your facility’s goals.
+- Managing Level 2 energy audits and retro-commissioning that adhere to standards of the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).
+These audit findings are then ranked according to the payback period or your facility’s goals.
 The audit’s ECMs are then incorporated into the master plan.
 To help fund those improvements, Luthin helps secure funding from your local utility, state and city agencies [New York Research and Development Authority (NYSERDA), New Jersey’s Clean Energy Program, Dormitory Authority of the State of New York (DASNY), New York City] and federal incentives, if applicable.

 The end result is a document that guides your facility as it seeks to cut operating costs and grow its footprint to meet future sustainability needs.